-Often, micromanagers need control because they are perfectionists, highly organized, and are success-driven people.
+Often, micromanagers need control because they are perfectionists, highly organized, and success-driven.
 Unfortunately, these qualities can turn into weaknesses if not well balanced.
 From an employee’s point of view, being constantly restrained destroys innovation and resourcefulness.
 When every single action they take is monitored, there is no longer space for autonomy and creativity.
-Little by little, they start to stop taking initiative, give up on suggesting fresh ideas and simply do the tasks that are being asked.
+Little by little, they stop taking initiative, give up on suggesting fresh ideas and simply do the tasks that are being asked to do.

 Lack of confidence

 On top of losing their creativity, employees might also lose confidence in themselves and their abilities.
 Just imagine your supervisors want to know every task you are taking on and how you are completing it, would you feel trusted?
 Micromanagers show excessive control over each step of a process.
 This usually results in individuals feeling like they are not trustworthy and in turn, questioning their own skills.
 Although they’ve been hired for their expertise, this type of leadership makes them doubt it.
 If they are considered reliable, competent, and qualified for their job, they then wonder why every detail of their work regularly needs to be approved.